 According to police, Stephen had a habit of working alone late at night and according to employees, he was doing exactly that on the night he died.
 There are rumours that he also entertained women late at night in the office.

 Despite an investigation, police were never able to find a suspect and no arrest was ever made in this case.

-If you knew Stephen Miera or, if you have any information at all about him, the night he died, his character or habits, or can substantiate the rumours in his case, please use the contact form to get in touch with me.
+If you knew Stephen Miera or, if you have any information at all about him, the night he died, his character or habits, contact the Hawthorne Police Department at (310) 349-2700.